 Have you ever had your assumptions turned upside-down?
 Maybe you think people are rude in one country and learn it couldn’t be farther for the truth.
 It could be that you’ve heard isn’t worth writing home about, and then you have one of the best meals in your life!
-Well, taking a day trip to The Hague from Amsterdam or Rotterdam is going to show you that even you may have heard about The Hague, you will find another side to it.
+Well, taking a day trip to The Hague from Amsterdam or Rotterdam is going to show you that even though you may have heard about, you will find another side to it.
+Here’s is my list of things to do in The Hague in one day.

-This is almost guaranteed to happen when you travel.family.
-You probably know that Amsterdam is the capital of the Netherlands, but actually, most of the politics happen in The Hague since that’s where Parliament is and many of the decisions are made.
+You probably know that Amsterdam is the capital of the Netherlands, but actually, most of the politics happen in The Hague since that’s where Parliament is and many of the decisions are made and the Royal Family lives closer to the Hague than Amsterdam.

 So, when we traveled the hour-long train ride to The Hague, I didn’t want it to have anything to do with politics.
 We’ll be back to visit those important sites, but really, we wanted to explore The Hague in a different way.
 So this is how our day trip from Amsterdam to The Hague went!